• Skip to primary navigation

 1. Climb the Key West Lighthouse

-The Key West Lighthouse was built in 1848 by the U.S. Navy, who recognized the need because of the many coral reefs and shallow waters around the island.
+The Key West Lighthouse was built in 1848 by the U.S. Navy, which recognized the need because of the many coral reefs and shallow waters around the island.

 Today the Key West Lighthouse serves as a museum dedicated to the lighthouse keepers who lived and worked there over the years.
 Visitors can climb the 88 steps to the top for a fantastic view of the city, and go into the adjoining Keeper’s Quarters to view photographs and belongings of the former lighthouse keepers.